God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 The Purpose for Creation

+God allows suffering because that is the whole point of creation.
 It is inconceivable that an omniscient God does not understand the anguish of a mother who has witnessed the death of her child, but for that heartache and every other aspect of love to be known by God, God had to allow His beloved children to live through painful experiences.

 God could have created creatures with false memories of tragedies, in order to experience grief, but God created a world where good and evil are real.
 Death is real, and emotions are real.
 God did not create the world so that we could experience these emotions; God created the world so that He could experience emotions through us.
-We are the effect; the cause of creation is entirely about God.

 In the world to come we may learn that some of the most fortunate among us are those who suffered great emotional pain.
 They will have the gratitude of an incredibly loving God who created the world to share their journey, and who will leave them satisfied that they have been paid a hundredfold for what they endured.